-The purpose of sign regulations is to provide for the reasonable control of signs and advertising devices to preserve and enhance the historic appearance and scenic amenities of the Town without unduly restricting the conduct of lawful enterprises.
-These regulations are intended to protect public safety by allowing signs that clearly identify premises without distracting motorists or obstructing visibility and/or clearance.
+The purpose of sign regulations is to provide for the reasonable control of signs and advertising devices to preserve and enhance the historic appearance, rural character, and scenic amenities of the Town without unduly restricting the conduct of lawful enterprises.
+These regulations are intended to protect public safety, facilitate effective communication, and promote civic and community vitality without distracting motorists or obstructing visibility and/or clearance.